subsquid/docs/docs/tutorials/create-a-simple-squid.md

 ## Apply changes to the Database

-Squid project automatically manages the database connection and schema, via an [ORM abstraction](https://en.wikipedia.org/wiki/Object%E2%80%93relational\_mapping).
+Squid projects automatically manage the database connection and schema via an [ORM abstraction](https://en.wikipedia.org/wiki/Object%E2%80%93relational\_mapping).
 As such, we need to use the provided automated tools to manage the database schema and migrations.

 ### Remove default migration